Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 }
 ```

-These properties will be fed by the state that we set in `App.tsx`.
+These properties will be fed by the values that we set in `App.tsx`.
 We will use these props to make post messages to the app when we want to start a call in a new window (More on this later).

 Next lets add the page content: